adityarao97/Restaurant-Management-Service/README.md

 **Aditya Rao**:
 - Developed backend services for the user module.
 - Integrated user service with the frontend.
-- Handled database interactions and user authentication mechanisms.
+- Handled database interactions and deployment of user-service MySQL in RDS.
+- Role based handling in UI for admin, business-owner and customer.

 **Nikhil Koli**:
 - Developed backend services for restaurant management and integrated with mongo.